scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

    irregularly sampled in time :cite:`richards2012`. :label:`astro`

 2. **Neuroscience time series classification.** The study of neural systems presents a wide variety of challenges in time series analysis, made more pressing by the growing volume of high-quality, heterogeneous sensor data that cannot be effectively inspected visually.
 Indeed, neuroscience experiments now produce vast amounts of time series data that can have entirely different structures, spatial resolution, and temporal resolution, depending on the recording technique.
-Ultimately, we wish to connect complex recorded output to high-level cognition patterns:
-How did that subject formulate the image of what they were seeing?
+Ultimately, we wish to connect complex recorded output to high-level cognition patterns: *How did that subject formulate the image of what they were seeing?
 What motion were they trying to instigate on their body?
-What are they thinking?
-Given the prevalence of these various recording methods in experimental neuroscience, much of our data will arrive as time series but with a wide array of properties: from a few channels with high spatial localization to hundreds of channels with unknown spatial specificity, from low to very high sampling rates, and with various types of confounds and recording artifacts specific to each recording method.
-Furthermore, in all modalities the volumes of available data are rapidly increasing.
+What are they thinking?* Given the prevalence of these various recording methods in experimental neuroscience, much of our data will arrive as time series but in a multitude of different possible forms: from a few channels with high spatial localization to hundreds of channels with unknown spatial specificity; from low to very high sampling rates; and with various types of confounds and recording artifacts specific to each recording method.
+Furthermore, in every case the volumes of available data are rapidly increasing.
 The neuroscience community is turning to the use of large-scale machine learning tools to extract insight from these complex datasets :cite:`lotte2007`.
 However, the community lacks tools to validate and compare data analysis approaches in a robust, efficient and reproducible manner: even recent expert reviews on the matter leave many of these critical methodological questions open for the user to explore in an ad hoc way and with little principled guidance :cite:`perez2007`.
 In addition, the problems of feature selection vary across data modalities (EEG, fMRI, etc.), yet these different modalities offer complementary views on the same underlying phenomena.

 .. figure:: cesium-eeg

    EEG signals from patients with epilepsy. :label:`eeg`

 3. **Earthquake detection, characterization and warning.** Earthquake early warning (EEW) systems are currently in operation in Japan, Mexico, Turkey, Taiwan and Romania :cite:`allen2009` and are under development in the US :cite:`brown2011`.
-These first-generation systems, most notably in Japan, have employed sophisticated remote sensors, real-time connectivity to major broadcast outlets (such as TV and radio), and have a growing heritage of successful rapid assessment of threat levels to populations and industry.
+These first-generation systems, most notably in Japan, have employed sophisticated remote sensors, real-time connectivity to major broadcast outlets (such as TV and radio), and have a growing resumé of successful rapid assessment of threat levels to populations and industry.
    Traditionally these warning systems trigger from data obtained by high-quality seismic networks with sensors placed every \~10 km.
 The algorithms used to detect earthquakes are based on methodologies developed in the 1960s.
 However, today’s accelerometers are embedded in many consumer electronics including computers and smartphones.
 There is tremendous potential to improve earthquake detection methods using streaming classification analysis both using traditional network data and also harnessing massive data from consumer electronics.
 The Big Data challenges in the statistical modeling of such streams arise due to lower-quality detectors in higher noise environments and the requirement that events be triggered on in real-time (thus precluding more sophisticated, computationally demanding algorithms).
-The main tension in determining an optimal triggering procedure is the mitigation of false-positives (spurious triggering) versus false-negative (failure to trigger on a real event).
-The impact on national priorities for emergency response is
-clear: faster and more robust classification of earthquakes from noisy sensor data can enable the increase of the warning time from rupture to devastating impact.
+The main tension in determining an optimal triggering procedure is the mitigation of false positives (spurious triggering) versus false negatives (failure to trigger on a real event).
+The importance of these questions for national emergency response is clear: faster and more robust classification of earthquakes from noisy sensor data can increase warning times, mitigate damage to resources, and even prevent loss of life.

 .. figure:: cesium-seismo